srikanthreddypvj/Sales-Anlysis-using-BI-Tools/README.md

 # Sales-Anlysis-using-BI-Tools

-Complete Sales Analysis using Microsoft Power BI
+Complete Sales Analysis using Microsoft Power BI.
-The dataset used for the analysis is related to e commerce site.
 The visualizations are made after preprocessig the data.